boazlavon/eg_cfg/README.md

 | DeepSeek-V3-0324 | MGDebugger        | 87.20         | 81.09            | 25.39     | 9.44        |
 | DeepSeek-V3-0324 | LPW               | 95.12         | 84.74            | 68.02     | 26.89       |
 | GPT-4o           | LPW               | 98.2          | 84.8             | N/A       | N/A         |

 > RSR: Relative Success Rate = Accuracy gain over baseline normalized to full success (see paper Sec.
 4.1)
 > See full tables and ablations in the [paper](link).

-> RSR: Relative Success Rate = Accuracy gain over baseline normalized to full success (see paper Sec.
-4.1)
-> See full tables and ablations in the [paper](link).